9.7 License Suspension

 In order to reinstate a professional or occupational license, the non-custodial parent has two options.

-1) The non-custodial parent may request reinstatement through the District CSE Office.
+1) The non-custodial parent may request reinstatement through the District CSP Office.
 In this case, the case worker will review the case to determine if the non-custodial parent paid his or her arrears in full.
 If the arrears have been paid in full, the case worker will file a motion with the court requesting reinstatement of the professional or occupational license based upon payment in full.
 The motion shall be accompanied by an order.
-If the arrears have not been paid in full, the case worker will discuss the circumstances of the case with the District Child Support Office Attorney to determine compliance with the court-ordered payment plan.
+If the arrears have not been paid in full, the case worker will discuss the circumstances of the case with the District CSP Office Attorney to determine compliance with the court-ordered payment plan.
 If it is determined that the non-custodial parent is in compliance with the plan, a motion to reinstate shall be filed as set forth above.

 2) The non-custodial parent may petition the court him or herself to reinstate the professional or occupational license.
 The District Court will hold a hearing to determine if a reinstatement of the license is warranted.